Genivia/ugrep/README.md

 ### Future improvements and TODO

-- Improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for example may be faster as it uses SIMD/AVX so it makes sense to look into that.
+- Search tar files and tarballs by implementing "filters" to extract files from archives.
+An extensible mechanism with format-specific "filters" allows special file formats such as archives and Office documents to be searched.
 - Evaluate when `mmap` improves performance and when it does not.
 Right now, `mmap` does not appear to improve performance on machines with fast file read performance, e.g. SSD, where `mmap` even slows down.
 RE/flex buffering is very efficient and has better spatial locality.
 Memory maps are turned off with `--no-mmap`.
+- Improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for example may be faster as it uses SIMD/AVX so it makes sense to look into that.

 <a name="installation"/>